Table of Contents

 Soft tissue sarcomas make up 9 – 15% of all skin and subcutaneous (under the skin) tumors in dogs.
 Fortunately, it's unlikely that your dog will end up with one; only about 35-120 of every 100,000 dogs do.

-A soft tissue sarcoma is a broad category of cancerous tumor that develops in connective tissue.
+Soft tissue sarcomas are a broad category of cancerous tumor that develops in the skin and connective tissues beneath it.
 These tumors can arise almost anywhere in a dog’s body; they might appear as a lump or be hidden from view internally.

 Sarcomas in dogs are either low, intermediate, or high grade.
 These cancerous tumors can spread to surrounding tissue, and in rare cases, organs.
 Luckily, most sarcomas are low or intermediate grade, meaning that they are unlikely to spread.

 There are over 70 types of sarcoma in dogs; these are some of the most common: